Yagisan/SS2-City-Plan-Contest-Helper/README.md

 # Updating

 If this Modlist receives an update please check the [Changelog](CHANGELOG.md) before doing anything.
-The [Changelog](CHANGELOG.md) will advise you of any changes to addons. **Back up your save games before updating**
+The [Changelog](CHANGELOG.md) will advise you of any changes to addons. **Back up your save games before updating** Save files should be untouched when updating.

 **Wabbajack will delete all files that are not part of the Modlist when updating!**